-- "Monsterfest" originally featured more traditional monster movies (vampires, werewolves, the occasional Attack of the 50-Foot Whatever or Alien Invasion flick), but as time went on and the network decayed, it shifted to slasher films and more recent remakes and sequels, to the point where they renamed it "Fearfest".
+- Monsterfest originally featured more traditional monster movies (vampires, werewolves, the occasional Attack of the 50-Foot Whatever or Alien Invasion flick).
+As time went on, it shifted to slasher films and more recent movies, to the point where they renamed it Fearfest.

 - Sliding Scale of Continuity: Most of the various dramas fall into level 5 (Full Lockout).

 - Take That!: If the network airs an advertisement for one of their shows, it was followed by a short blurb highlighting the fact that AMC was not available on Dish Network during its parent company's five-month dispute with Dish.

 - White Male Lead: The current original series on AMC feature a particular type of protagonist: The Strong White Man Who Dares To Be Badass.
-Recent AMC ads are practically hanging a lampshade on this by drawing explicit comparisons between Don Draper (Mad Men), Walter White (Breaking Bad), Cullen Bohannon (Hell On Wheels), and Rick Grimes (The Walking Dead).
-The Killing is currently the sole exception to the rule.
+Some of AMC's promos are practically hanging a lampshade on this by drawing explicit comparisons between Don Draper, Walter White, Cullen Bohannon, and Rick Grimes.
+The Killing and Into the Badlands are currently the sole exceptions to the rule.